-On June 18, 2013, the Company completed a follow-on common share offering generating gross proceeds of \$73.6 million and net proceeds of approximately \$70.2 million.
+On June 18, 2013, the Company completed a follow-on common share offering generating gross proceeds of \$73.6 million and net proceeds of approximately \$70.0 million.
 On June 28, 2013, the Company issued an additional 475,823 common shares pursuant to the exercise of the underwriters' overallotment option in the offering that closed on June 18, 2013, generating gross proceeds of approximately \$7.8 million and net proceeds of approximately \$7.4 million.
-Proceeds from the June 2013 offerings were used to repay debt under the Company's secured revolving credit facility, including debt incurred in connection with the acquisition of the Hyatt Place Pittsburgh North Shore hotel in Pittsburgh, PA (the "Pittsburgh Hotel").
+Proceeds from the June 2013 offerings were used to repay debt under the Company's secured revolving credit facility, including debt incurred in connection with the acquisition of the Hyatt Place Pittsburgh North Shore hotel in Pittsburgh, PA (the "Pittsburgh Hotel") and the August 9, 2013 acquisition of the Hampton Inn and Suites by Hilton in Exeter, NH (the "Exeter Hotel").